Eddystone family wants answers after stray bullet hits home, narrowly misses child

 "I'm afraid to even stand by my door right now, you know what I mean?
 I try to get in as quick as I can and I try to get the kids in the house because when it gets dark I don't know what's going to happen," she said.

-Blissick is of course grateful nothing bad did happen and said she believes authorities are investigating.
+Blissick is grateful nothing bad did happen to anyone inside her home and said she believes authorities are investigating.

-Action News has reached out to Eddystone police but we have not heard back.
+Action News has reached out to Eddystone police but have not heard back.

 Eddystone family wants answers after stray bullet hits home, narrowly misses child